davidlamprecht/AutoRDF2GML/benchmark-evaluation/README.md

 | Loss Function                   | Binary Cross-Entropy                                 |
 | Loss Calculation                | Comparing ground-truth labels with predictions       |

 ## Evaluation Results for GNN Models on SOA-SW

+Evaluation results (F1 score, precision, recall, AUC score) of GNN models (GraphSAGE, GAT and HGT) with above mentioned feature initializations/combiantions and heterogeneity in the graph structure for paper recommendation (prediction of the edge work_author) on SOA-SW (best performances in bold).}

 ### Full Heterogenous Graph